zcesarrr/anonify.fun/README.md

 ### Start the frontend

-You can use any static server.
+You can use any static server (avoid using LiveServer, I think it will give you problems).
 Options:

 #### Option 1: Python
 ```bash